HL7/fhircast-docs/input/pagecontent/4-4-multitab-considerations.md

 ##### Risk

-Order of patients can be different between different application.
-(Late application joining, temporarily out of sync).
+Order of patients can be different between different applications. (late application joining, temporarily out of sync).